Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/smart-contracts/build-terra-dapp.md

 # Build a simple Daodiseo dApp

-This tutorial is designed to acquaint you with everything you need to know to launch your own smart-contract powered applications on Daodiseo.
+This tutorial is designed to acquaint you with everything you need to know to launch your own smart-contract powered applications on Daodiseo..

 Using CosmWasm's default template contract as an example, this tutorial walks through the necessary steps to go from an idea to execution.